ibm-cloud-docs/containers/cs_versions_changelog.md

 ### Changelog for worker node fix pack 1.9.10_1528, released 10 October 2018
 {: #1910_1528}

+The following table shows the changes that are included in the worker node fix pack 1.9.10_1528.
+{: shortdesc}

 <table summary="Changes that were made since version 1.9.10_1527">
 <caption>Changes since version 1.9.10_1527</caption>